ES-DOC/cordex-specializations-toplevel/README.md

 Further Information ?
 --------------------------------------

-Please refer to the [splash page](http:es-doc.org) for further information.
+Please refer to the [home page](http:es-doc.org) for further information.